Quantum metrics from length functions on \'etale groupoids: Compact quantum metric spaces from groupoids

 As an \'etale groupoid with compact unit space generalizes both a discrete group and a compact metric space, our candidate $(\cX, L)$ for a compact quantum metric space consisting of an operator system $\cX \subseteq \Cred (\G)$ and slip-norm $L\colon \cX \to [0,\infty)$, should generalize both \cref{example:CQMS-from-groups} and \cref{example:CQMS-from-compact-metric-spaces}.
 We do this in two steps.
 Let us first see how the slip-norm coming from the length function in \cref{example:CQMS-from-groups} generalizes to the groupoid setting.
+We remind the reader that all groupoids considered in this article will be locally compact and Hausdorff.

 Now, let us be given an \'etale groupoid $\G$ with compact unit space $\Go$, along with a continuous proper length function $\ell\colon \G \to [0,\infty)$.
 Let $\Lambda \colon \Cred (\G) \to \curlyL_{C(\Go)}(\E)$ be the left regular representation, see \cref{sec:prelims-groupoids}.
 Realizing $C_c(\G)$ as a subspace of $\E$, the length function $\ell$ gives rise to an operator $D_\ell \colon C_c (\G) \to \E$ given by